Vishal8700/Sera-AI/README.md

 ## 🔎 Overview

-**Sera AI** is an intelligent, React-based chatbot application created by **Team Etherverse Variants**.
+**Sera AI** is an intelligent, React-based chatbot application created by us.
 Sera AI integrates Google Authentication for secure access and leverages cutting-edge APIs to facilitate dynamic conversations, information retrieval, and task automation, all within a seamless and user-friendly interface.

 ---
 ## 📽️Video (Youtube)